Codesota · Agentic · OpenRouter trendsOne year of weekly token dataSnapshot · 2026-04-14

 nousresearch0.3%0.0%-0.317.8B0-100%

-The short answer: no, and the longer answer has three parts.
+The short answer is no, and the longer answer has three parts.

-1. The market is stratifying, not choosing.
-Claude Opus 4.6 is the #1 model on our inverted leaderboard by dollar spend — $25M/month across 24 apps — because it's priced at $5/$25 per million.
-But it's only ~4th by token volume (2.4T), and Anthropic as a vendor is ~12% of total tokens, down from ~25% last year.
+1 · The market is stratifying, not choosing.
+Claude Opus 4.6 is the #1 model on our inverted leaderboard by dollar spend — $25M/month across 24 apps — because it is priced at $5/$25 per million.
+But it is only ~4th by token volume (2.4T), and Anthropic as a vendor is ~12% of total tokens, down from ~25% last year.
 Both things are true at once: the premium lane still pays Anthropic real money, and the commodity lane has moved decisively elsewhere.
-Benchmark leaders don't lose revenue — they lose the long tail of workloads they used to own.

-3. Benchmark-to-spend correlation is weak and inverted at the top.
+3 · Benchmark-to-spend correlation is weak, and inverted at the top.
 Among models with both token volume and a published benchmark score, the relationship between benchmark rank and market share is closer to anti-correlated.
-Premium models capture most of the dollar spend because they're priced 10–30× higher, but they don't capture tokens.
-Agents — when given a free choice through a router — route most tokens to "good enough and 20× cheaper" rather than "best and 20× more expensive".
+Premium models capture most of the dollar spend because they're priced 10–30× higher; they do not capture tokens.
+Agents — when given a free choice through a router — route most tokens to “good enough and 20× cheaper” rather than “best and 20× more expensive”.

 This cuts two ways.
 It says benchmark leaderboards overstate real-world adoption for frontier models.
-It also says the market may be under-weighting quality in agentic workflows where a wrong answer is expensive — we don't have the data yet to distinguish "agent routers are efficient" from "agent routers are cheap and the downstream users pay for the mistakes".
+It also says the market may be under-weighting quality in agentic workflows where a wrong answer is expensive — we do not yet have the data to distinguish “efficient routers” from “cheap routers paid for by downstream users”.

-• Top-9 slice: OpenRouter charts the top-9 vendors each week and rolls the rest into "Others".
-Vendors that fall out of top-9 show 0 in weeks where they were lower than the 9th-place vendor.
+OpenRouter charts the top-9 vendors each week and rolls the rest into “Others”.
+Vendors that fall out of top-9 show 0 in weeks where they were below 9th.

 We reply within 48 hours